Answers to Frequently Asked Questions

 For schools participating in the common charter application, all families who receive a lottery offer(s) are required to confirm by April 2, 2019.
 To free up seats for other interested families, once you accept an offer to a participating charter school, offers from other participating charter schools will be automatically declined.
-You can remain on waitlists but may only accept an offer at one charter school.
+You can remain on waitlists but may only accept an offer from one charter school.

 Accepting an offer from a participating charter school will not impact applications to the district (OUSD) and/or non-participating charter schools as they are part of a separate system.
 You must contact the district and/or non-participating charter schools directly for an update on your assignment.

 To contact the school(s) that you applied to, visit our list of participating schools for their website and contact information.
 For questions about a district (OUSD) school, call/text (510) 879-4600 or go to https://www.ousd.org/enroll for more information.
 For questions about the Oakland Enrolls charter application, call us at (510) 454-9360.

 Charter public schools have a set number of spots available in each grade.
 A school may receive more applicants than spots available, so applicants who are not offered a spot in the March lotteries will be placed on waitlists.
 Those submitting an application after the open enrollment deadline will also be placed on a waitlist.
 Some schools use priorities in Round 2, so your school waitlist number may change depending on the actions of other applicants.